 Historical Context and Evolution

 Fantasy sports have a rich history that predates the digital age, tracing back to the early 1960s when the first fantasy football league was created.
-This analog version involved manual calculations and a great deal of effort from participants, laying the groundwork for today’s sophisticated digital platforms.
+This analog version relied on manual calculations and required a great deal of effort from participants, laying the groundwork for today’s sophisticated digital platforms.
 The advent of the internet and mobile technology catalyzed the evolution of fantasy sports, transforming them from niche hobbies into mainstream entertainment.
 Companies like Yahoo and ESPN were pioneers in bringing fantasy sports online, creating dedicated platforms that simplified the process and expanded accessibility.

 Differences Between DFS and Traditional Fantasy Sports